diegoalarc/Test__MB1_and_MB2/README.md

  - Select of Tiff images in an automatic form and copy to another folder.
  - Shiny App.

-The second __script__ corresponds to the MB1 course.

-Through this second script that is called [Project_QGIS_Script.R](https://github.com/diegoalarc/Code_Test_MB2/blob/master/Project_QGIS_Script.R) and it was generated to obtain the images that were used for the [QGIS](https://www.qgis.org/en/site/) project which corresponds to the [MB1 course Digital Image Analysis and GIS](http://eagle-science.org/project/digital-image-analysis-and-gis/) of the [Master EAGLE](http://eagle-science.org/) and was intended to work with mosaics at a country level and cut entire regions with memory efficiency.
-Within this, you can find a better one with reference to the previous code for images and / or mosaics, which occupy more resources in a computer
+The second __script__ that is called [Project_QGIS_Script.R](https://github.com/diegoalarc/Code_Test_MB2/blob/master/Project_QGIS_Script.R) and it was generated to obtain the images that were used for the [QGIS](https://www.qgis.org/en/site/) project which corresponds to the [MB1 course Digital Image Analysis and GIS](http://eagle-science.org/project/digital-image-analysis-and-gis/) of the [Master EAGLE](http://eagle-science.org/).

  - Command to call [GDAL](https://gdal.org/) in [QGIS](https://www.qgis.org/en/site/) from [RStudio](https://rstudio.com/)
  - Crop the area from a shapefile without using the temporary file from RStudio.